EdenWise/hjcrc/HJCSIC_part1.md

 [^Information]: http://tinyurl.com/HJCR1 https://bit.ly/HJCSIC

-*As a citizen we should fear ourselves---we may be given freedom of our sexual disposition.* | *Civilization is only good behavior.*
+*As a citizen we should fear ourselves---freedom has been introduced of our sexual disposition.* | *Civilization is only good behavior.*

 # How the Judeo-Christian System Influences Civilization (Part 1) [^Information]